pr

 Project Presentation

-In-person final presentations are scheduled for April 22 (6:00–7:30 pm).
-While these date and time are fixed, they may be subject to change due to unforeseen circumstances.
-The presentation location will be announced during the semester.
-Alternatively, you may present your work at Eagle X for extra credit.
-Winning an Eagle X Research Award guarantees an “A” grade, provided that the project report and poster are submitted on Canvas.
-Your presentation must be well-organized, professional, and include visual aids.
-Your presentation must adhere to the final presentation guidelines and rubric.
+In-person final presentations are scheduled for April 17 (8:00 AM –1:30 PM) at Eagle X. Winning an Eagle X Research Award guarantees an “A” grade, provided that the project report and poster are submitted on Canvas.
+Your poster must be well-organized, professional, and include visual aids.
+Your poster must adhere to the final presentation guidelines and rubric.

 Project Report